ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2021-02-07-eclipse-defining-custom-macros-for-indexer.md

   - eclipse
   - tutorial
 # date: 1999-12-31
-# last_modified_at: 2000-12-31  # updates the "Updated" date at the bottom!
+last_modified_at: Sat Jul 29 07:33:46 PM MST 2023  # updates the "Updated" date at the bottom!
 # permalink: /test/
 # redirect_from:
 # categories: